Places to change money

 For example, one of the best know agencies in Poland is Kantor.
 If you check their website, you can know the exchange rate at which they are changing the currency in that moment and they usually stick to the market value.
 That means, that the operation is not risky.

-Only change at the airport when you are in a really high emergency.
+Remember to exchange money at the airport ONLY when you are in an emergency.

-Poland is a great place where you purchase goods and services, since you can pay in many places with credit card.
-Paying with credit card allows you to “buy” zloty at the current exchange rate, so the risk to waste your money will be reduced.
+Poland is a great place where you purchase goods and services since you can pay in many places with credit or debit card.
+Paying with credit or debit card allows you to “buy” zloty at the current exchange rate, so the risk to waste your money will be reduced.